Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips: Introduction

 \textbf{Our main contributions are summarized as follows:}

-\textbf{Fatal Vulnerability Exposure:} We reveal a severe vulnerability in DNNs by demonstrating that flipping a small number of specific sign bits can catastrophically degrade model performance.
-This attack is entirely data-agnostic, requiring no knowledge of the training data, domain-specific data, or synthetic inputs.
-Our method consists of two lightweight variants: the ``Pass-free'' Attack, which operates without any additional computational passes, and the ``1-Pass'' Attack, which uses a single forward and backward pass with random inputs to enhance the attack's impact.
+\textbf{The DNL Attack:} We introduce the DNL attack, which exposes a severe vulnerability in DNNs by showing that heuristically flipping a small number of specific sign bits can catastrophically degrade model performance.
+This attack is entirely data-agnostic, requiring no knowledge of training data, domain-specific data, or synthetic inputs.
+Our method includes two lightweight variants: the ``Pass-free'' Attack, which operates without any additional computational passes, and the ``1-Pass'' Attack, which uses a single forward and backward pass with random inputs to refine the selection of critical parameters.

-\textbf{Definition of Model Vulnerability:} We formalize DNN vulnerability to parameter manipulations and characterize why the vast majority of parameters are robust to random bit flips, while a small subset is uniquely critical.
+\textbf{Characterization of Critical Parameters:} We characterize the attributes that make certain parameters disproportionately vulnerable to bit flips, such as large magnitude and early-layer placement, while showing that the vast majority of parameters remain robust to random perturbations.
+We further distinguish which heuristics are generic (e.g., early-layer targeting) and which are architecture-specific (e.g., one flip per convolutional kernel).

-\textbf{Extensive Evaluation:} We validate our approach on 60 classifiers across diverse tasks and datasets, including 48 ImageNet models from the publicly available timm \cite{rw2019timm} and TorchVision \cite{torchvision2016} repositories.
-Flipping just a handful of bits— fewer than ten—is sufficient to significantly reduce accuracy, demonstrating the broad applicability and impact of this vulnerability.
+\textbf{Extensive Evaluation Across Domains:} We validate our approach on image classification, object detection and instance segmentation, and reasoning large language models.
+In image classification alone, we evaluate 60 classifiers across diverse tasks and datasets, including 48 ImageNet models from the publicly available timm \cite{rw2019timm} and Torchvision \citet{torchvision2016} repositories.
+Across all three domains, flipping only a very small number of targeted bits is sufficient to induce severe degradation.

+\textbf{Defense Evasion:} We demonstrate that \methodname{} circumvents various defenses, including binarization, redundancy-coding, and weight-scaling, underscoring the need for new protective strategies.

 \textbf{Defense Mechanisms:} We leverage the insight gained from identifying critical parameters to propose efficient defenses.
 By selectively protecting only these most vulnerable parameters, models can become substantially more resilient to sign-flip attacks.